lawrencegorris/TS-SOLID-EXERCISES/README.md

 # TS-SOLID-EXERCISES
 Exercises for understanding the SOLID principle and using TypeScript.
-### PLAN FOR 28/06/2021
+### PLAN FOR 30/06/2021
-- Install TypeScript/Parcel
-- Reserach SOLID and TypeScript
+- Try exercise 1.S => failed.
-- Attempt first exercise
+- Try exercise 2.O
+### DOUBTS, WORRIES & QUESTIONS
+- Yet to complete exercise 1.S, understand the concept, fail to solve the exercise